fremigereau/MTDA_KD_REID/README.md

 ## To reproduce experiments :

 ### 0. Preparation of data
-The code is inspired from:
+The code is based on the framework by: https://github.com/KaiyangZhou/deep-person-reid
-https://github.com/KaiyangZhou/deep-person-reid

 **Please arrange the data as proposed here: